101 Dudley Street

-Hospital provides the highest levels of care for newborns, including: Pediatric
+Women & Infants Hospital provides the highest levels of care for newborns, including:

-PICU); hypothermia; and state-of-the-art neonatal care in our 80-bed, single family
+- State-of-the-art neonatal care in our 80-bed, single family room NICU.

 What to Expect

-Upon the team’s arrival, the infant will be assessed and the transport physician/NNP will discuss the plan of care with you and obtain consent for transport after stabilizing your infant.
+Upon the team’s arrival, the infant will be assessed and the transport physician or neonatal nurse practitioner will discuss the plan of care with you and obtain consent for transport after stabilizing your infant.
 Your baby will be placed in a special transport bed and attached to monitors that will allow the constant monitoring of his/her temperature, heart rate and breathing throughout the travel back to Women & Infants Hospital.
 You will be able to see your infant prior to their departure.